jairsan/jairsan.github.io/_posts/2022-11-11-st_system_evaluation.md

 ![Speech Translation Evaluation, adapted from Niehues 2021](/images/st_evaluation.png)

-You can see how our segmenter model produced 5 segments/sentences, but the reference contains 3 sentences.
-On this example, the ST system is very good and produced a perfect translation, but in the real world the ST system would have produced an imperfect translation with no clear alignment between hypothesis and reference.
+You can see how our ST system produced 5 segments/sentences, but the reference contains 3 sentences.
+On this example, the ST system produced a perfect translation, but in the real world the ST system would have produced an imperfect translation with no clear alignment between hypothesis and reference.
 Thus, we are faced with the fact that we have:
 - a hypothesis consisting of *n* segments/sentences